Tipser/slate/source/includes/_tipser-elements.md

 ## Quick start
 This quick guide explains how to intialize and render Tipser Elements on your page.
 It requires you to have a publisher account created in order to get the `posId`, as well as have some collections created in your shop.
 For a guide how to manage your collections, check the [Tipser Tools tutorial](#tipser-tools).

-If you're all set up, follow this three steps to install Tipser Elements on your site!
+If you're all set up, follow these three steps to install Tipser Elements on your site!

 ***

 ### Installation of Tipser Elements

-To use Tipser Elements on your site, add following script to your page.
+To use Tipser Elements on your site, add the following script to your page.
 This is an entry point to Tipser Elements that exposes a global `tipser` object, that you will use later to initialize Elements and customize its behavior.

 ```html
 <script src="https://cdn.tipser.com/tipser-script/latest.js"></script>